GIGABOOST.AI

 The Thesis Lag

 Investment theses move faster than website copy.
 A fund that led three Fintech deals in 2024 might be "sector-full" in 2026.
-If you are pitching them based on their historical portfolio without checking their recent "velocity" — how many checks they have written in the last 180 days — you are walking into a brick wall.
+If you are pitching them based on their historical portfolio without checking their recent "velocity" — {{STAT:180 days|The lookback window GIGABOOST.AI recommends for verifying a fund's active investment velocity before outreach}} — you are walking into a brick wall.

-What Are the Signs an Investor Is Wrong for Your Deal?
+What Are the 5 Signs an Investor Is Wrong for Your Deal?

+All five signs are detectable before the first email if you screen for portfolio overlap, check size, stage alignment, geographic mandate, and deployment velocity.
 To protect your time and your domain reputation, you need to look for these five red flags during the discovery phase.

 • The Test: Look at their last two funds.
 If they have a company solving the same core problem for the same customer profile, they are a hard pass.